top of page

 In Europe, all ID19’s and wagons had small diameter hubcaps of several slightly different styles.
 But ID19's and wagons sold in the USA had full sized hubcaps, the same ones that DS19’s were using.*

-* In full disclosure, I found a few exceptions to this where very early sedans and wagons in the USA had the smaller Euro style hubcaps.
-But these exceptions were probably on cars imported outside normal channels.
+* In full disclosure, I found a few exceptions to this where very early ID19 sedans and wagons in the USA had the smaller Euro style hubcaps.
+But these seem to be exceptions

 Screen Shot 2022-10-26 at 6.38.05 PM.png